 See Managing Users and Groups for full information on creating and configuring users and groups.

 Select the Groups card from the next screen.

-Press the Create button in the top right corner, in order to create a new group.
+Press the Create button in the top right corner, to create a group.

 Name your new group; for example,